joshnbrown23/octane-updatenodelist/README.markdown

 This repository contains the `rc.updatenodelist` script for OCTANE NETWORK GMRS nodes to update the node list from `register.octanenetwork.net`,

+** Also contains the required info to add into your `iax.conf` file to be able to successfully register to the new Octane Registration Server.

+Without this information you will NOT be able to connect to any of the existing hubs.

 You will need to be in the `bash shell` normally option 9 from the node menu,

 ## Installation